MicrosoftDocs/powerapps-docs/powerapps-docs/common-data-model/industry-accelerators.md

 -	Health

 ## ISV opportunity view
-The Microsoft Power platform combines with Industry Accelerators to create a unique opportunity for ISVs to provide solutions for different scenarios and levels of build out.
+The Microsoft Power platform combines with Industry Accelerators to create a unique opportunity for ISVs to provide solutions for different scenarios and levels of development.
 This graphic shows the opportunities for ISVs who build on top of the platform and the accelerators.

 ![ISV Opportunity View](media/isv-layered-opportunity.png)